DANS-KNAW/easy-stage-dataset/README.md

   See also [installation and configuration](#installation-and-configuration).
 * Remove the content of the directory `out` (ignored by git like the above)
 * Process any example-bag you may find, for example:
-  * `stageDataset.sh -t2015 -uURN -dDOI src/test/resources/example-bag out/local-sdo`
+  * `./stageDataset.sh -t2015 -uURN -dDOI src/test/resources/example-bag out/local-sdo`
-  * `stageDataset.sh -t2015 -uURN -dDOI ../easy-deposit/src/test/resources/simple/example-bag out/simple-sdo`
+  * `./stageDataset.sh -t2015 -uURN -dDOI ../easy-deposit/src/test/resources/simple/example-bag out/simple-sdo`
 * Move the created `out` to another location, say `~/old`.
 * Repeat until OK:
   * Clear the folders in `out`.